dsccommunity/ActiveDirectoryDsc/DSCResources/MSFT_ADDomainController/README.md

 >Make sure to use a correct domain account with the correct permission as
 >the account for the parameter `Credential`.

+The parameter `FlexibleSingleMasterOperationRole` is ignored until the node has been provisioned as a domain controller.

+>The resource does not support seizing of Flexible Single Master Operation
+>(FSMO) roles

 ## Requirements

 * Target machine must be running Windows Server 2008 R2 or later.